What Is MTA-STS: Why You Need It and How It Works

 Step 3.
 Publish the DNS Record

-Publish the DNS Record, confirm it, and move to the next phase, TLS configuration.
+Publish the DNS record, verify it with an MTA-STS checker, and move to the next phase, TLS configuration.

 Step 4.
 Set up the TLS-RPT